All posts

 Small Language Models are AI models with fewer parameters (typically 1B-7B) that are specifically designed for efficiency and specialization.
 Unlike their massive counterparts (70B+ parameters), SLMs focus on doing specific tasks exceptionally well with minimal resource requirements.
 Think of them as expert consultants rather than generalists – they may not know everything, but what they do know, they know extremely well.

-The key insight behind SLMs is that most real-world AI applications don't need the full breadth of knowledge that large models provide.
-A customer service chatbot doesn't need to write poetry or solve complex mathematical theorems – it needs to understand customer inquiries, access relevant information, and provide helpful responses quickly and consistently.
+The key insight behind SLMs is that most real-world AI applications do not need the full breadth of knowledge that large models provide.
+A customer service chatbot does not need to write poetry or solve complex mathematical theorems – it needs to understand customer inquiries, access relevant information, and provide helpful responses quickly and consistently.
 This focused approach allows SLMs to achieve remarkable efficiency gains.

 • 1B-7B parameters (vs 70B+ for LLMs)